huggingface/blog/deep-rl-q-part1.md

 If you forgot what discounting is, you [can read this section](https://huggingface.co/blog/deep-rl-intro#rewards-and-the-discounting).

-> But what means acting according to our policy?
-We don't have a policy in value-based methods since we train a value function and not a policy?
+> But what does it mean to act according to our policy?
+After all, we don't have a policy in value-based methods, since we train a value function and not a policy.
 >

 Remember that the goal of an **RL agent is to have an optimal policy π.**